NFNChris/json-transmute/README.md

 slice(x1,x2) | Returns `.slice(x1, x2)` of the piped array or string
 split(x1) | Returns `.split(x1)` of the piped string.
 Default split character is `,`
-subtract(x1,x2,..xn) | Subtract one or more values from a piped value reduce(x1,x2) | Reduce array of piped values to a single element where element key x1 has the "largest", "longest", "shortest", or "smallest" (specified by x2) value.
-Elements must have a `.length` attribute. replace(x1,x2) | Returns `.replace(x1, x2)` of the piped string trim | Removes leading and trailing whitespace from the piped string uppercase | Returns `.toUpperCase()` of the piped string
+subtract(x1,x2,..xn) | Subtract one or more values from a piped value reduce(x1,x2) | Reduce array of piped values to a single element where element key x1 has the "largest", or "smallest" (specified by x2) value.
+In the absence of key x1, element values will be compared directly. replace(x1,x2) | Returns `.replace(x1, x2)` of the piped string trim | Removes leading and trailing whitespace from the piped string uppercase | Returns `.toUpperCase()` of the piped string